-As used in this quarterly report, references to "us", "we", "our", "our company", "Sohu" and "Sohu.com" are to Sohu.com Inc., our subsidiary Sohu ITC Information Technology (Beijing) Co., Ltd. and our affiliate Beijing Sohu Online Network Information Services, Ltd., and these references should be interpreted accordingly.
+As used in this report, references to "us," "we," "our," "our company," "Sohu" and "Sohu.com" are to Sohu.com Inc., our subsidiaries ChinaRen Inc. (or ChinaRen), Sohu.com (Hong Kong) Limited (or Sohu Hong Kong), Sohu ITC Information Technology (Beijing) Co., Ltd. (or Beijing ITC), Sandhill Information Technology (Beijing) Co., Ltd. (or Beijing Sohu), and these references should be interpreted accordingly.
 Except where the context requires otherwise, these references include all of our subsidiaries.
 Unless otherwise specified, references to "China" or "PRC" refer to the People's Republic of China and do not include the Hong Kong Special Administrative Region, the Macau Special Administrative Region or Taiwan.
-This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, without limitation, statements regarding our expectations, beliefs, intentions or future strategies that are signified by the words "expect", "anticipate", "intend", "believe", or similar language.
+This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, without limitation, statements regarding our expectations, beliefs, intentions or future strategies that are signified by the words "expect," "anticipate," "intend," "believe," or similar language.
 All forward-looking statements included in this document are based on information available to us on the date hereof, and we assume no obligation to update any such forward-looking statements.
 Our business and financial performance are subject to substantial risks and uncertainties.
 Actual results could differ materially from those projected in the forward-looking statements.
-In evaluating our business, you should carefully consider the information set forth below under the caption "Risk Factors" set forth herein.
+In evaluating our business, you should carefully consider the information set forth below under the caption "Risk Factors."
+Readers are cautioned not to place undue reliance on these forward-looking statements.